rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 If all goes as expected, saving a spec file should now trigger a test run for only that file.
 Keep in mind that this works only for files suffixed with `_spec`, which is the default for generated specs.
-Give it a try by opening up one of the two feature spec files and saving them.
+Give it a try by opening up one of the two feature spec files and saving it.
 There are a number of other settings that can be tweaked in Guard to make it focus failed tests, use Spring, etc., but we will skip those features for the sake of this walkthrough.

+## Holy Moly WOW Let's Build The Whole Thing Now

+### NOT SO FAST.

+That's it for the first part of this blog post.
+In the follow-up to this post, we'll go about implementing the actual code to get these feature specs passing.
+There's technically enough in place at this point to allow one to fly off into :computer:The Future:computer: on :train2:Rails of Glory:pray: or something, BDDing straight to the top of :mount\_fuji:Mount Conversion Rate:sunrise\_over\_mountains:.
+You may want to tackle this as a personal challenge, out of impatience, or for any number of reasons, really.
+Otherwise, drop by again in the next week or two to see everything come together.